rsyncOSX/RsyncOSX_archived/README.md

 The YouTube video is an old version, but it demonstrates the basic ideas about RsyncOSX.

-There are some [documents](https://rsyncosx.github.io/AboutRsyncOSX) about RsyncOSX and a short [YouTube demo](https://www.youtube.com/watch?v=ty1r7yvgExo) (about 5 minutes long) : "Downloading RsyncOSX, installing, first time configuration and using RsyncOSX for the first time.
+There is a short [YouTube demo](https://www.youtube.com/watch?v=ty1r7yvgExo) (about 5 minutes long) : "Downloading RsyncOSX, installing, first time configuration and using RsyncOSX for the first time.
 Backup (as demo) of about 120 MB of data and 4000 files to a VirtualBox FreeBSD machine."

 ### Development